-2. An application for a CPCN pursuant to sections 45 and 46 of the Act is to be made in a form that satisfies the requirements outlined in Appendix A to this Order.
+- 1. As of the date of this order, an application for a Certificate of Public Convenience and Necessity pursuant to sections 45 and 46 of the Utilities Commission Act is to be made in a form that satisfies the requirements outlined in Appendix A to this order. - 2.
+This order supersedes Commission Order G-50-10.

-DATED at the City of Vancouver, in the Province of British Columbia, this day of March 2010.
+DATED at the City of Vancouver, in the Province of British Columbia, this day of February 2015.